Duke vs. Arkansas College Basketball Predictions & Picks - November 29

 Duke vs. Arkansas Predictions & Picks: Spread, Total - November 29

-Wednesday's game features the Duke Blue Devils (5-1) and the Arkansas Razorbacks (4-3) facing off at Bud Walton Arena (on November 29) at 9:15 PM.
-This matchup, according to our computer prediction, will result in a 78-74 victory for Duke, who is a small favorite based on our model.
+Wednesday's game at Bud Walton Arena has the Duke Blue Devils (5-1) going head-to-head against the Arkansas Razorbacks (4-3) at 9:15 PM (on November 29).
+Our computer prediction projects a 78-74 win for Duke, who is a slight favorite based on our model.

+According to our computer prediction, Arkansas is projected to cover the point spread (5.5) versus Duke.
+The two teams are projected to go over the 149.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!